LangInteger/simuliris/README.md

     * `adequacy.v` contains the resulting adequacy proof.
     * `examples` contains example optimizations, see below.

-## Examples and case studies
-We have conducted a number of case studies and examples for the simple SimuLang logic, the non-atomic SimuLang logic, and the Stacked Borrows logic.

-### Simple SimuLang logic
-These examples can be found in `theories/simulang/simple_inv/examples/`.

-TODO

-### Non-atomic SimuLang logic
-These examples can be found in `theories/simulang/na_inv/examples/`.

-TODO

-### Stacked Borrows logic
-These examples can be found in `theories/stacked_borrows/examples`

-TODO

-## Theorems and definitions referenced in the paper
+## Theorems, definitions, and examples referenced in the paper
 We list the relevant theorems and definitions mentioned in the paper by section.
 ### Section 2
 | Paper | Coq file | Coq name |